Steven-Klavins/off-the-rails/README.md

 All of the controllers were generated through the rails framework however I tweaked a few things here and there.

 The views were also generated with the framework, however, a lot of modification was needed to get the desired outcome.
 The Rails helper methods were particularly useful here, one helper method I found useful was the 'simple_format' method.
-This allowed article text to retain line breaks, it's a small but really important change in my opinion, before adding this article text looked very clustered.
+This allowed article text to retain line breaks, it's a small but really important change in my opinion, before adding this articles text looked very clustered.

 **Future updates**